 Normally around Saturday morning, there are many questions by the participants of the Datathon.
 That is why we organize live Q&A session on Saturday morning in which the industry experts and the mentors provide some clarifications about the cases and about the approaches to solve them.
 Your attention would be very beneficial.
 There will be live streaming with updates in the general Data Chat.

 For sharing your stories, we recommend you to use Twitter and Facebook where we want to capture the best moments of the Datathon.
 We invite every team to post a short team video on Saturday (up to a minute) and a picture on the social media adding #Datathon (and other official hashtags given by DSS).
 Let’ s create a story and tag ALL pictures and videos so the world can see them!

-Upload your results to the leader board
+Upload your results to the leader board, when applicable